VideoGameBench: Can Vision-Language Models complete popular video games?: Results

+\textbf{Interpreting ``0\%'' scores on games.} \benchmarkname{}'s scoring scheme provides a score for reaching significant game checkpoints, so a score of ``0\%'' does not imply that the model did not progress at all (see Table~\ref{tab:game_checkpoints} in Appendix~\ref{appendix:checkpoints}).
+Similar to \citet{claudeplayspokemon_twitch} and~\citet{tsai2025largelanguagemodelsplay}, we track or provide rewards based on well-defined game milestones.
+As described in Section~\ref{sec2.6-tracking}, we estimate completion percentages based on how far along a scraped walkthrough the checkpoint frame appeared.
+Due to the low scores on each game, we manually compute high granularity scores for the experiments in Tables~\ref{tab:videogamebench-main},~\ref{tab:videogamebench-lite} in Appendix~\ref{appendix:exact-experiments}.
+Our manual analysis, done by the authors, confirms that agents are not able to progress beyond the very beginning of each game (see Appendix Tables~\ref{tab:videogamebench-exact},\ref{tab:videogamebench-lite-exact}).

-Readers might wonder why Gemini 2.5 Pro struggles to complete even the first checkpoint in \textit{Pokemon Crystal}, yet it was able to complete a very similar game, \textit{Pokemon Blue}, in \textit{Gemini Plays Pokemon}~\citep{geminiplayspokemon_twitch}.
-This can be attributed to the stricter ruleset imposed in the \benchmarkname{} setting.
-In~\citet{geminiplayspokemon_twitch}, the agent scaffolding uses several special-built tools and overlays designed to assist the agent in 2D navigation and memory management.
-Furthermore, its scaffolding and prompting had been updated multiple times throughout the run, even sometimes being given direct instructions (e.g.``stay on floor B3F'').
+\textbf{Comparing results to other recent works.} Readers might wonder why Gemini 2.5 Pro struggles to complete even the first checkpoint in \textit{Pokemon Crystal}, yet it was able to complete a very similar game, \textit{Pokemon Blue}, in \textit{Gemini Plays Pokemon}~\citep{geminiplayspokemon_twitch}.
+This can be attributed to the stricter ruleset imposed in the \benchmarkname{} setting, as their agent scaffolding uses several special-built tools and overlays designed to assist the agent in 2D navigation and memory management.
+Furthermore, its scaffolding and prompting had been updated multiple times throughout the run, even sometimes being given direct instructions.
 Meanwhile, on \benchmarkname{} and \benchmarknamelite{}, we explicitly disallow access to any information other than raw visual frames, including data sourced from the game state.
 We disallow placing visual overlays on the screen, such as maps of previously visited locations, and prohibit any form of human intervention while the agent plays the game.
+Nevertheless, we believe that game-specific scaffolds serve as a useful upper bound on game performance that can inform what capabilities future generalist agents require to solve our benchmark.

 \paragraph{Ablating latency through \benchmarknamelite{}.} In Table~\ref{tab:videogamebench-lite}, we evaluate \vgagent{} on the \benchmarknamelite{} subset of games.
-Noticeably, every model performs considerably better both quantitatively and qualitatively on \benchmarknamelite{}, even on games like \textit{Doom II} where the models do not reach the first checkpoint.
+Noticeably, every model performs considerably better both quantitatively and qualitatively on \benchmarknamelite{}, even on games like \textit{Doom II} where the models do not reach the first checkpoint (see Appendix~\ref{appendix:exact-experiments} for finer-grained quantitative scores).
 Nevertheless, the low overall performance suggests that even ignoring inference latency, VLM agents struggle to reason effectively over video game environments.

 \paragraph{Ablating game complexity with our practice game suite.} To investigate the large performance gap of VLM models on \benchmarkname{}, we devised three simple PC games.
 All games in \benchmarkname{} require visually identifying objects and their locations on screen, and many require clicking and dragging to perform tasks.
 Our \textit{Location Clicking Game} is a game where players must click on $10$ different markers that appear one at a time, at different locations on the screen.
 Finally, the \textit{Mouse Dragging Game} consists of $10$ different levels where the player must drag a marker along a path shown on-screen.
 The \textit{2D Navigation game} is a grid-world setting where players use the arrow keys to move a marker through $10$ different mazes.
 See Appendix~\ref{appendix:practice-games} for screenshots of these games.